Women in Colombia: Legal contracts rights

 A group of women led by Georgina Fletcher met with then-president of Colombia Enrique Olaya Herrera with the intention of asking him to support the transformation of the Colombian legislation regarding women's rights to administer properties.
 The law was named ley sobre Régimen de Capitulaciones Matrimoniales ("Law about marriage capitulations regime") which was later proposed in congress in December 1930 by Ofelia Uribe as a constitutional reform.
-The law's main objective was to allow women to administer their properties and not their husbands, male relatives or tutors, as had been the case.
+The law's main objective was to enable women to administer their properties by themselves instead of their husbands, male relatives or tutors, as had been the case previously.
 The move generated a scandal in congress.
 It did not pass, and later generated persecutions and plotting against the group of women.
 As leader of the group, Georgina Fletcher was persecuted and isolated.
 The Régimen de Capitulaciones Matrimoniales was once again presented in congress in 1932 and approved into Law 28 of 1932.